marcop/MMPDeepSleepPreventer/README.txt

 	- Add MMPDeepSleepPreventer.h and MMPDeepSleepPreventer.m as well as
 	  MMPSilence.wav to your project.
 	- Add “AVFoundation.framework” and “AudioToolbox.framework” to your project.
+	- Add `audio` to the array for the `UIBackgroundModes` key in your Info.plist
 	- Import MMPDeepSleepPreventer.h where you want to use the class.
 	- Instantiate an MMPDeepSleepPreventer object.
 	- Use -[MMPDeepSleepPreventer startPreventSleep] and -[MMPDeepSleepPreventer stopPreventSleep] when needed.
+Do this before the app actually moves to background.

 Inspired by: